 It is the responsibility of the student seeking services to provide all necessary information and documentation of special requirements for assistance well in advance of actual need for those services.
 It is recommended that all information be submitted 30 days prior to the beginning of a semester.
-Requests for some services such as text taping and brailing may require more notice.
-Services for students with disabilities are coordinated through the Student Resource Center, Room 206, DeRicci Hall.
+Requests for some services such as alternative textbook formats and sensory impairment accommodations may require more notice.
+Services for students with disabilities are coordinated through the Student Resource Center, Room 206, DeRicci Hall, Monroe Street Campus.